-Lock Screen: Press and hold icon, drag to right to lock the oscilloscope touch screen, repeat again to unlock the oscilloscope touch screen.
+Lock Screen: Click the button to lock the oscilloscope screen, repeat the step to unlock.

-13.12 ES File Explorer
+12.12 ES File Explorer

 Use the ES file browser to realize wireless transfer of oscilloscope files to computers and smartphones.

 Connect the oscilloscope to the Wi-Fi and be in the same network gateway as the computer/smartphone, click "Network" on the right side of the ES file Explorer UI, then click "View on PC", and "TURN ON" to obtain the ftp address and port.